Nod to Draft Broadcast Law

 Share

-Anyone violating the regulation will be sentenced to a maximum of seven years’ imprisonment or fined as much as Taka 5 crore or each.
-If anyone continues to broadcast or post fabricated reports or information even after being disqualified via the courtroom, he or she can be at risk of pay Taka 1 lakh in pleasant in keeping with a day.
+Anyone violating the regulation will be sentenced to a maximum of seven years imprisonment or fined as much as Taka 5 crore or each.
+Suppose anyone continues to broadcast or post fabricated reports or information even after being disqualified via the courtroom.
+In that case, he or she can be at risk of paying Taka 1 lakh in pleasant in keeping with a day.

-The new broadcast regulation has come at the heels of the awful lot-criticized digital safety law, which became put into the impact on October eight with the united states of america’s president, Abdul Hamid, signing the bill.
+The new broadcast regulation has come at the heels of the awful lot-criticized digital safety law, which became impacted on October eight with the United States of america’s president, Abdul Hamid, signing the bill.

-According to media activists, these laws have squeezed down the gap for workout freedom of expression within the USA.
+Media activists say these laws have squeezed the gap for workout freedom of expression within the USA.

 Scope of abuse